Projective plane: Degenerate planes

 These seven cases are not independent, the fourth and fifth can be considered as special cases of the sixth, while the second and third are special cases of the fourth and fifth respectively.
 The special case of the seventh plane with no additional lines can be seen as an eighth plane.
-All the cases can therefore be organized into two families of degenerate planes as follows (this representation is for finite degenerate planes, but may be extended to infinite ones in a natural way):
+All the cases can therefore be organized into two self-dual families of degenerate planes as follows (this representation is for finite degenerate planes, but may be extended to infinite ones in a natural way):